lxc/incus-deploy/README.md

 Can be changed, to match FQDN of the actual server, or one can add the address of each server as : ansible_host: <ip address>.
 Server names can also be changed to their IP, but, it's annoying when you're on an IPv6 stack ;-)

+  -  ceph_disks: data: nvme-QEMU_NVMe_Ctrl_incus_disk1 / ceph_disks: data: nvme-QEMU_NVMe_Ctrl_incus_disk2
+Must be changed to match hardware drives.
+To avoid problems, it is suggested to use their name, as seen in /dev/disk/by-id/.